 • Vaccination site audit

 Risk assessments are carried out so that any risk is minimised and made to be as low as is reasonably practicable.
 Additionally, a risk assessment that can identify best practice can be established and then followed.

 In the last year, the following risk assessments were carried out/reviewed:

 • Privacy curtains in clinicians rooms (policy updated)

 • Staffing, new joiners and ongoing training

-In addition to staff being involved in risk assessments and significant events, at Oakley Health, all staff and contractors receive IPC induction training on commencing their post.
+In addition to staff being involved in risk assessments and significant events, at the Oakley Health Group, all staff and contractors receive IPC induction training on commencing their post.
 Thereafter, all staff receive refresher training annually.

 e.
 Policies and procedures